Jake Eder - Vanderbilt National Champion

-Stretching and practicing hard, 2 or 3 days a week and doing long toss and lots of hitting and game situational work is not Player Development.
+Stretching and practicing with your team 2 or 3 days a week and doing long toss and lots of front toss hitting is not Player Development.
 That is just what good teams do getting a team ready to compete.

 However, if you carefully incorporate on an individualized basis:

 We have studied the game for a long time and all of it's elements very closely.
 We have had the benefit of collaborating with great coaches for many years along the road.
 We follow and study the great pitching coaches across the United States such as Ron Woolford, Randy Sullivan, Dick Mills, and Mike Marshall.
 We have studied all of the writings and collaborations of Tom House and Nolan Ryan.
 We have read the various pitching books written by Tom Seaver, Sandy Koufax, Leo Mazzone.
 We have inspected every long toss program ever developed and every new gadget and gizmo promising a short cut for pitchers.